Architectural Structures Engineer In Training (EI)

 - Participates in and ensures QC/QA procedures are followed.

-- Cooperates and coordinates with other internal and external engineers, designers and technicians on project activities.
+- Cooperates and coordinates with other engineers, designers and technicians on project activities.

 - Participates in internal and external project meetings as needed.